Bahrain revokes nationality of 31 over national security

-DUBAI The Bahraini government, facing protracted unrest by its Shi'ite Muslim majority, has revoked the nationality of 31 men for damaging national security, the state news agency BNA reported on Wednesday.
+DUBAI The Bahraini government, facing an uprising led by its Shi'ite majority, has revoked the nationality of 31 men for damaging national security, state news agency BNA reported on Wednesday.

 In April, Ali Mushaima scaled the roof of Bahrain's embassy in London to publicise opposition demands for democratic change.